sonnyp/Junction/README.md

 Set Junction as the default application for a resource and let it do the rest.
 Junction will pop up and offer multiple options to handle it.

-Use the mouse or keyboard navigation to choose the application to open the link or file with.

-If you use middle click, Junction will remain open - allowing you to open the resource in multiple applications.

-You can press `<Ctrl>W` or `Esc` to close and cancel.

-You can copy the link to clipboard with `<Ctrl>C` or with the the "Copy to Clipboard" button.

-If you want your favorite websites to use Junction when opening links, you can use [Tangram](https://github.com/sonnyp/Tangram/).

-## Tips and tricks

 <details>
   <summary>Set Junction as default browser</summary>
   <code>